Ask Dr. Wilbur

 This aircraft is similar to the model 415-E except for installation of a "Kiddy Seat", increased baggage capacity, double curvature windshield, revised nose cowling support, revised engine baffles, revised seat back structure, and other minor changes.

 Of course, the risk of owning the 415-G, or any other aircraft that's not Sport Pilot eligible, is that one needs a medical certificate to fly it.
-I had to give up a wonderful aircraft, at a huge financial loss, three years ago, after my open heart surgery.
+After 30 years of ownership, I had to give up a wonderful complex, high performance aircraft, at a huge financial loss, some years ago, for medical reasons.
 So it's a little hard for me to put LSA aside...
 But you did ask my opinion (yours may differ).

 I am considering starting flight training in an antique taildragger.
 Do you think it's safe to fly in a 1947 Aeronca Champ that is well maintained?
 How can you judge whether a plane is being maintained well?
 Do you look at things like cosmetics?
 This plane looks pretty tired.